 Risks and Side Effects of Mixing Benadryl and Alcohol

 - Benadryl can cause side effects, including drowsiness and sedation, which impair reaction speed and coordination.
 Combining Benadryl with alcohol can intensify these side effects and will impair an individual’s daily functioning.
 This can be fatal if it involves certain activities, such as driving or operating heavy machinery.

 - Some individuals are more prone than others to losing consciousness when sedated.
 In these individuals, mixing Benadryl and alcohol is more likely to cause a loss of consciousness.
 This can be dangerous due to the likelihood of falls and other accidents.

 - Benadryl and alcohol are both known to dehydrate the body.
 Combining them can increase the risk of dehydration.
 This can cause discomfort at the time and may worsen a hangover.

 - Aging slows the body’s ability to break down alcohol so that it may stay in the system of an older adult for longer than someone younger.
-This slowdown increases the time a person will be at risk of a harmful interaction between Benadryl and alcohol.
+This slowdown increases the time a person will be at risk of harmful Benadryl alcohol interaction.